pyscript/pyscript-packages/README.md

 * *status*: The support status of the package (e.g., "green", "amber", "red").
 * *summary*: The summary of the package from PyPI.
 * *notes*: Brief notes, in Markdown, about the package's compatibility with PyScript.
+* *pyodide_versions*: A description of Pyodide/PyScript version support for each version of the package.
 * *updated_by*: The name or handle of the person who last updated this information.
 * *updated_at*: The ISO 8601 timestamp of when this information was last updated.